Pavel-2004/csv-converter-5/README.md

 searching for data.
 So for example getting any missing data like a proper security name, proper symbol, proper exchange.
 It then also maps it out into the correct format.

+Before looking at the documination, I suggest taking a look at the project files as I have put a lot of comments there explaining everything, just to get familiar.

 The goal here is still to make everything as maintainable and modifiable easly through making simple and well explained code.
 My objective was to make it easily implamentable into your own system.